 Diamonds are Forever; Marriage Not So Much

 While we have all become quite accustomed to hearing about divorce, people tend to flinch when we talk about a recent phenomenon known as “gray divorce,” or divorces between older adults.
 No one likes to think about the end of a marriage, much less the end of a long marriage.
 However, research shows that over the past 10 years there has been a huge increase in the number of these gray divorces.
-When it comes to navigating the sea of complex divorce laws, an experienced central Florida divorce attorney is always the best starting point to discuss your options.
+When it comes to navigating the sea of complex divorce laws, an experienced central Florida divorce lawyer is always the best starting point to discuss your options.

 But why are older adults divorcing?